-Small businesses that want to scale require big leaders - have you got what it takes to run a larger business?
+Small businesses that want to grow and expand require confident leaders.
+Ask yourself if you have what it takes to run a larger business.
 If not, you need to develop your leadership skills.
 Do you know the difference between management and leadership?
 While managers plan, organise and coordinate, leaders have a vision; they persuade, inspire and motivate others.
 Think now about how you can build your leadership capacity.
 Finding a mentor who has scaled a business is recommended.
-You also need to recruit the right people to your company's board if you are to scale up.
+You also need to recruit the right people to your company's board if you are planning ahead for business growth.
 Find out what support you can access to help your business scale up.

-You also need to find the right funding, which can take time and a lot of effort.
+You also need to find the right funding, which can take time and effort.
 Being able to access the necessary funding mix (the solution is likely to come from more than one source) when you need it will be essential to your scale-up ambitions.

-Your business management systems should also help rather than hinder growth, so you will need you judge whether they're fit for purpose.
+Your business management systems should also help rather than hinder growth, so you will need to judge whether they're fit for purpose.
 Investing in the latest technology and software could also prove to be a vital ingredient in your scale-up success.
-You need to be able to effortlessly monitor your business performance, understand what you're doing right and wrong if you are to continue to scale.
+You need to be able to effortlessly monitor your business performance and understand what you're doing right and wrong if you are to continue to grow.
 Businesses that scale up are usually ones that embrace technology, invest in it and use it to its full potential.
 You also must consider your premises - will they help or hinder your efforts to scale your business?